Fort Lauderdale Car Accident Lawyers You Can Trust

-In addition to physical injuries, accident victims can suffer emotional and mental trauma as well.
+In addition to physical injuries, accident victims can also suffer emotional and mental trauma.
 These emotional injuries can be as serious as physical ones and can require medical intervention to treat, such as therapy and prescription medications.
 While mental and emotional trauma is typically intangible to the naked eye, the effects can have very real physical effects on a person’s life.

-- Post Traumatic Stress Disorder (PTSD)
+- Post-Traumatic Stress Disorder (PTSD)

 - Suicidal Tendencies

 Fortunately, under Florida law, injured car accident victims filing a fault-based claim can often receive compensation for these injuries as well.

 Dolman Law Group Accident Injury Lawyers: an Award-Winning Law Firm